State Office for the Protection of the Constitution of Bremen

-The State Office for the Protection of the Constitution Bremen is the state authority for the protection of the constitution in the state of Bremen.
+The State Office for the Protection of the Constitution Bremen is the state authority for the protection of the constitution in the German state of Bremen.
 Thorge Koehler has been the head since May 1, 2023.
 The Authority is supervised by the Senator for the Interior (Department IV).

 Legal basis

 The State Office for the Protection of the Constitution of the Free Hanseatic City of Bremen and its employees work on the principles of the Federal Constitutional Protection Act (BremVerfSchG), the Bremen Security Screening Act (BremSÜG), the Anti-Terrorism File Act (ATDG) and the Article 10 Act (G 10).
 The company cooperates with other state authorities for the protection of the constitution.
 The legal regulation of the Federal Constitutional Protection Act (BVerfSchG) ensures that citizens' data protection is protected and is subject to the principle of proportionality.
 The security screening of individuals is only permitted on a legal basis.
 The requirements for a screening can be found in the Bremen Security Screening Act.